Quaddroo/notemaster/README.md

 the functionality from this, if you like it.

 # Startup
-change note_folder to contain the root folder you intend to keep your notes in.
+Change note_folder to contain the root folder you intend to keep your notes in.

 # Included
 ## vim plugins